 Also, DO NOT leave trash at campsites; this is an early lesson in trekking.
 Take it with you.
 The rangers will underscore this too; bring a separate garbag bag with you.
 Now regarding soiled toilet paper specifically, technically one should, though most people won’t.
 If you intend on burying it at campsites with your waste, PLEASE bury it DEEP in a hole FAR AWAY from water sites.

 And when you’re washing things at campsites, be mindful to not contaminate water.
 For instance, rather than washing your dirty utensils/bowls directly in a stream, take water in a clean bottle and pour it in your dirty utensils AWAY from the water source.
 It’s extra work, but if you clean stuff directly in the water sources, you contaminate it and risk other people getting sick.

 Be BOLD, start COLD.
 You generate so much body heat when hiking.
-If you layer up too much, you’ll end up taking it off on the trail after about 20 mins or so.
+If you layer up too much when you start hiking in the cold morning, you’ll end up taking it off on the trail after about 20 mins or so.

 Before the trek

 Personally I recommend getting breakfast at Chalten Suites hotel ($12/person for a legit buffet full of eggs, fruits, nuts, cereal; you’ll want to eat AS MUCH as you can given how expensive food is in Argentina and how much energy you expend on this hike).
 If you’re looking for a good hostel, I can’t recommend Hostel Aylen Aike enough.
 Sebastian (the owner) is awesome.

 Day #1: El Chalten to Laguna Toro.
 10 miles / 16 km.

 You ascend ~2500 feet and descend 2100 feet.
 Usually takes about 5 hours if you’re continuously moving, and about 7 if you’re taking breaks to relax and enjoy the view.